 Your business plan, financial projections, and interview answers should align.
 Inconsistencies raise red flags. - Consider hiring a visa consultant

-For complex cases, a professional can help navigate the process and prepare documents (EUR 500-2,000).
+For complex cases, a professional will walk you through it and prepare the paperwork (EUR 500-2,000).

 1. Insufficient Proof of Local Interest